Japneet001/Interview-Problem-List/Intersection Of Two Sorted Arrays/README.md

 <p><strong>Note: </strong>
     <ul>
-        <li>1.
-The length of each array is greater than zero.</li>
+        <li>The length of each array is greater than zero.</li>
-        <li>2.
-Both the arrays are sorted in non-decreasing order.</li>
+        <li>Both the arrays are sorted in non-decreasing order.</li>
-        <li>3.
-The output should be in the order of elements that occur in the original arrays.</li>
+        <li>The output should be in the order of elements that occur in the original arrays.</li>
-        <li>4.
-If there is no intersection present then return an empty array.</li>
+        <li>If there is no intersection present then return an empty array.</li>
     </ul>
 </p>